top of page

 I find it interesting that the name “xylophone” comes from Greek words that mean “wooden sound” because that’s so like the sound my neighbors might hear when I’m confronted with too many investment choices.
 (In reality, it is just the sound of my head striking the wall.)

-“Xylophobia” is a word I made up to describe the paralysis we sometimes face when confronted with too many choices.
-We have some money, but so many investment choices are available that we freeze and do nothing.
+“Xylophobia” is a word I made up to describe the fear and paralysis we sometimes face when confronted with too many choices.
+We have some money, but so many investment, giving, and debt-reduction choices are available that we freeze and do nothing.

 Yes, there are many saving and investment choices.
+Same for giving choices.
+And even sometimes choices about which debt to pay off first.
 Should that cause us to freeze up and take no action?
 No. We should learn as much as possible, consult several people who are good with money management, pray, and make our best decisions.

 Why “several” people?
 Proverbs 15:22 (NIV) says,